vbauerster/kamp/README.md

-# Kampliment
+# Kamp

-Kampliment is a tool to control [Kakoune](https://github.com/mawww/kakoune) editor from the command line.
+Kamp is a tool to control [Kakoune](https://github.com/mawww/kakoune) editor from the command line.

 ## Installation